new_releasesMost Recently Opened

 The 25 newest golf courses in Michigan, ranked by most recent year of opening.

-The newest golf course in Michigan on Stymie is Angels Crossing Golf Course in Vicksburg, designed by Bruce Matthews, opening in 2004.
+The newest golf course in Michigan on Stymie is College Fields Golf Club in Okemos, designed by David Savic, opening in 2005.
 Modern golf courses tend to feature wider fairways, larger and more contoured greens, routing optimized for today's distance, and turf chosen for water efficiency — reflecting how the game and the construction industry have evolved.

 If you want pristine conditioning, modern practice facilities, and layouts designed around how the ball actually flies today, start at the top of this list.
 Newer courses also tend to be the most accessible — often built around real-estate communities with lodging on site, making them natural picks for golf-trip home bases.